-Born in Derbyshire, Harriet Eyley is a graduate of the Royal College of Music International Opera School where she studied for an Artist Diploma in Opera, supported by the Siow-Furniss and Henry Wood Accommodation Trust Scholarships.
+Born in Derbyshire, Harriet Eyley was a Welsh National Opera Associate Artist between 2018/2020, her programme supported by the WNO Sir John Moores Award and the Chris Ball Bursary.
+She is a graduate of the Royal College of Music International Opera School where she studied for an Artist Diploma in Opera, supported by the Siow-Furniss and Henry Wood Accommodation Trust Scholarships.
 Harriet is also the recipient of a First Class BMus Honours degree, a Distinction in her MMus degree and was awarded the prestigious DipRAM for an outstanding final recital and master’s dissertation from the Royal Academy of Music.
-She is a young soprano continuing under the tutelage of Lillian Watson and Tim Evans-Jones.
+She remains under the tutelage of Lillian Watson.

 Harriet made her UK stage debut in the role of Oscar, Un Ballo in maschera (Verdi) for The Welsh National Opera in 2019, followed by role debuts as Norina, Don Pasquale (Donizetti) Frasquita, Carmen (Bizet) and Barbarina, Le nozze di Figaro (Mozart).
 As an Alvarez Young Artist for Garsington Opera 2018 Harriet performed the role of Papagena in Die Zauberflöte (Mozart).
 Other notable roles include Serpetta, La Finta Giardiniera (Mozart), and critical acclaim for her performances as Clotilde, Faramondo for the London Handel Festival as well as title roles in Les mamelles de Tiresias (Poulenc) and The Cunning Little Vixen (Janáček).